SharonFabin/wifi_boiler/README.md

 Remote boiler controller, compatiable with both web and mobile devices.

-This project uses SSE as asynchronous event driven live communication.
-Every connected use can choose how and when to turn on the boiler from a remote position.
-All connected users or any new user can widness any changes to the boiler's state live.
-In addition, the program calculates at which times a user usually turns on the boiler and for how long to auto recommand for them the best experience with the boiler.
+This project uses SSE as an asynchronous event driven live communication.
+Every connected user can choose how and when to turn on the boiler from a remote position.
+All connected users or any new user can witness any changes to the boiler's state live.
+In addition, the program calculates at which times a user usually turns on the boiler and for how long to auto recommend for them the best experience with the boiler.

 <!-- LICENSE -->
 ## License